Improved Stochastic Optimization of LogSumExp: Applications

 Like in the previous subsection, this can be interpreted as switching from $D_{KL}$ penalty in \eqref{eq:kldro_sth} to \textit{Safe KL} $D_{\rho}$.
 The respective gradient estimators are

-\paragraph{Experiments.} Consider California housing dataset \citep{pace1997sparse} consisting of 20640 objects represented by 8 features.
-Let $\ell_i$ be the squared error of a linear model, $\ell_i(\theta) = (y_i -\theta^\top x_i)^2$.
-We use SGD with Nesterov acceleration and the gradient estimator \eqref{eq:batch_grad} \citep{levy2020large} as the baseline approach for solving \eqref{eq:kl_dro_relaxed}.
-As an alternative, accelerated SGD is used with our proposed gradient estimator \eqref{eq:grad_appr_dro}.
-We considered values of the stepsize $\eta \in \{10^{-8}, 10^{-7}, \ldots, 10^{-4}\}$ and approximation accuracy parameter $\rho \in \{10^{-4}, 10^{-3}, 10^{-2}\}$.
-Momentum was set to 0.9 (without tuning) and entropy penalty $\lambda$ to 1.
-Least squares solution was used as a starting point for optimization.
+\paragraph{Experiments.} Consider the California housing dataset \citep{pace1997sparse} consisting of 20,640 objects represented by 8 features.
+Let $\ell_i$ be the squared error of a linear model, $\ell_i(\theta) = (y_i - \theta^\top x_i)^2$.
+We use accelerated SGD with the gradient estimator \eqref{eq:batch_grad} \citep{levy2020large} as the baseline approach for solving \eqref{eq:kl_dro_relaxed}, and compare it to our proposed gradient estimator \eqref{eq:grad_appr_dro}. {We consider various values of the penalty coefficient $\lambda \in \{1/5, 1, 5\}$ and batch sizes $|D| \in \{10, 10^2, 10^3\}$.
+For each configuration, we select the optimal learning rate from $\{10^{-9}, 10^{-8}, \ldots, 10^{-4}\}$.
+The approximation accuracy parameter $\rho$ in our method is varied across $\{10^{-1}, 10^{-3}, 10^{-5}\}$.
+Momentum is fixed at 0.9 (without tuning), and the least squares solution is used as the initial point for optimization.}

-Convergence curves for both approaches corresponding to the best hyperparameters (i.e., resulting in smallest objective values) are displayed in Figure \ref{fig:dro_kl}.
-Y-axis depicts the value of $\mathcal{L}(\theta)$, X-axis displays the number of epochs (i.e., full passes over the dataset), error bars denote $\pm$ one standard deviation across 20 runs.
-We omit first few epochs to zoom in on smaller objective values.
-As seen from the figure, convergence of the proposed approach is consistently good across all batch sizes.
-As for the baseline, $|D|=10$ requires small stepsize $\eta=10^{-6}$ to avoid divergence, and thus results in slow convergence.
-Larger batches enable the increase of $\eta$ up to $10^{-5}$.
-The baseline still converges slower than the proposed approach with $|D|=100$, but almost matches its performance for $|D|=1000$.
+Numerical results are presented in Table~\ref{tab:results}, showing the objective value (mean $\pm$ standard deviation across 10 runs) after 50 epochs, where the methods typically reach a plateau.
+In each column, the best-performing configurations are highlighted in bold.
+For $\lambda=1/5, |D| \in \{10, 10^2\}$, no results are displayed in bold as all configurations perform similarly.
+As seen from the table, the baseline and our estimator achieve comparable performance for large batch sizes ($|D|=10^3$).
+However, for smaller batches, our method typically outperforms the baseline.
+Both approaches handle various $\lambda$ values well, with the exception of the baseline method combined with small batch sizes.

+Regarding the approximation parameter $\rho$, large values ($\rho=10^{-1}$) generally result in a noticeable approximation gap, while excessively small values ($\rho=10^{-5}$) deteriorate the smoothness of the objective and consequently slow convergence.
+The intermediate value $\rho=10^{-3}$ thus provides the best trade-off in this experiment, offering both good approximation accuracy and favorable optimization properties.

+Additional KL-DRO results are reported in Appendix~\ref{app:kl_dro}.
+There, we evaluate the methods on an income-prediction task based on ACS PUMS data under an imbalanced train--test split across states, which creates a distribution shift between training and testing populations.
+The results show that the lower DRO objective values achieved by the proposed estimator are also reflected in competitive or improved regression metrics, including worst-group RMSE and MAE.